Dirkbe11/Cert-OS/README.md

 Cert is a small operating system built using C and run using the qemu emulator.

-**Details:**
-The operating system was build by adding to an extensive already existing codebase.
 ```
 The features added include:
 •	Physical Memory Manager